 Digital forms will increase the speed of your processes and when combined with digital workflows, each form fill can initiate the next stage in a process.
 Information can be collated from a completed form and used to create several other outputs.

 The application form from a successful new starter can be used to capture information that will be used in HR and Payroll as part of the employee onboarding process.
 IT staff can also be notified when they need to order equipment and line managers made aware of a start date to ensure everything is in place when they arrive.

 Each time an employee is required to order a work item, a purchase order request form is needed with a description of the product, supplier and the costs.
 Using a paperless form linked to a document management system means the document is stored then routed through all the steps from approval to payment.
 The purchase order can also be linked with the invoice and delivery note, digitally ‘stapling’ all associated documents together.

 • Job application forms

-The benefits that digital business forms bring is being recognised by more and more organisations as they aim to streamline operations and reduce overheads.
+The benefits digital business forms bring is being widely recognised by organisations as they aim to streamline operations and reduce overheads.

 Digital forms provide an simple transmission of information that can be easily stored and analysed.
 Reporting cannot happen to the level required by most businesses with information trapped on paper.